How To Teach Your Child To Play Soccer – Ultimate Guide For Parents

-The first position is the goalkeeper and the second is the rest of the team playing in the field regardless of whether they play defense, midfield, winger or striker.
+The first position is the goalkeeper and the second is the rest of the team playing on the field regardless of whether they play defense, midfield, winger, or striker.

 Worst still, very young kids do not care at all what position they are playing, they just run after the ball.

-Here is a rundown of each soccer positions:
+Here is a rundown of each soccer position:

-- Goalkeeper – this player looks after the team’s goal so that the other team cannot score.
+- Goalkeeper – this player looks after the team’s goal so the other team cannot score.